 Well, for one, it looks authoritative.
-Second, it works as a recruiting tactic to make you think that you will gain and grow in followers just like they did by joining their team.
+Second, it is a recruiting tactic to make you think you will gain and grow followers just like they did by joining their team.

 Additionally, it works as a way to sell their wellness success.
-Having followers must mean they are doing something right because you would assume all those followers like to watch the journey of their wellness, and they to must be clients who are living their best healthy life.
+Having followers must mean they are doing something right because you would assume all those followers like to watch their wellness journey, and they must be clients who are living their best healthy life.

 Beachbody and Personal Development

-This is one area I do give them credit for.
-Part of the program is to spend ten minutes a day reading, listening, or practicing any type of personal development.
+Part of the program is to spend ten minutes a day reading, listening, or practicing personal development.